Ryanhustler420/_designPattern_with_example/README.md

 > Things we should know

 - Whenever we use same method signature than pull that method and store in an interface, that woul be nice
+- we have observe that any design to work we must wrap that with other solid classes and than use that solid class to wrap other class or little bit more like composition and all.

 ```java